helske/walker/README.md

 ---------------------------------------------
 ### 3.11.2020

-* stanfit object of walker output now contains also variable `loglik`.
+* stanfit object of walker output now contains also variable `logLik`.
-  For non-Gaussian models this has two elements, and their sum correspond to the approximate log-likelihood.
+  For non-Gaussian models this is the approximate log-likelihood, the unbiased estimate is then `logLik + mean(w)`, where `w` are the returned weights.

 ### 19.10.2020